jameshfisher/jameshfisher.com/_posts/2017-09-25-lldb-hello-world.md

 ---
 title: '`lldb` hello world'
 tags: []
+summary: >-
+  Compiling a C program with debugging flags, then using `lldb` to set breakpoints, step through the code, and observe output.
 ---

 Create the following C program, `main.c`.
 We'll use `lldb` to step through it.